St. Albans (city), Vermont

-St. Albans is the county seat of Franklin County, Vermont, United States.
+St. Albans is the only city in and the shire town of Franklin County, Vermont, United States.
 At the 2020 census, the city population was 6,877.
-St. Albans City is surrounded by the town of Saint Albans which is incorporated separately from the city of St. Albans.
-The city is located in Northwestern Vermont in Franklin County.
-It lies 29 miles north of Burlington, the state's most populous city which is located in Chittenden County.
+St. Albans City is completely surrounded by St. Albans Town, which is a separate municipality.
+The city is in Northwestern Vermont, about 15 miles south of the Canadian border and 30 miles north of Burlington.

 History

 One of the New Hampshire grants, St. Albans was chartered by Colonial Governor Benning Wentworth on August 17, 1763, to Stephen Pomeroy and 63 others.
 Named after St Albans, Hertfordshire, England, it was first settled during the Revolution by Jesse Welden.
-The war delayed further settlement until 1785, when many others began to arrive.
+The war delayed further settlement until 1785, when other pioneers began to arrive from lower New England.

 Farmers found the rich, dark loam suitable for cultivation, as well as for the raising of cattle, horses and sheep.
 Butter and cheese were produced in great quantities.
-St. Albans also became known as "Railroad City," home to a major depot, operations center and repair shop of the Vermont and Canada Railroad.
+St. Albans also became known as " The Rail City," home to a major depot, operations center and repair shop of the Vermont and Canada Railroad.
 When the village was incorporated in 1859, it had an iron foundry, a manufacturer of freight cars, and a large number of mechanic shops.

 The northernmost engagement of the Civil War, known as the St. Albans Raid, occurred here on October 19, 1864.

+In 1869 the Congrégation de Notre Dame, founded in Montreal, Quebec, in the 17th century, established Villa Barlow Convent and St. Mary High School in St. Albans.

 In 1902, the City of St. Albans was incorporated, comprising two square miles (518 hectares) within the town of St. Albans.
-Today it is a tourist destination noted for its Victorian and Craftsman style architecture built during the railroad era, when over 200 trains a day passed through.
-St. Albans is a research focus for genealogists, as European immigrants heading for the United States would sometimes land in Canada at Halifax, Nova Scotia or Montreal, Quebec, then take a train through the border crossing here.
+Today it is a tourist destination noted for its Victorian and Craftsman style architecture.
+Much of this was built during the railroad era, when more than 200 trains passed through daily.

+St. Albans is a research focus for genealogists, as European immigrants heading for the United States would sometimes land in Canada at Halifax, Nova Scotia or Montreal, Quebec, then take a train through the border crossing to this city.
+Some persons traveled to other parts of Vermont, New York or points west.
 The National Archives (NARA) lists for St. Albans cover the period 1895–1954.